Configuration

 All paths in the navigation configuration must be relative to the docs_dir configuration option.
 See the section on configuring pages and navigation for a more detailed breakdown, including how to create sub-sections.

 Navigation items may also include links to external sites.
 While titles are optional for internal links, they are required for external links.
 An external link may be a full URL or a relative URL.
 Any path which is not found in the files is assumed to be an external link.
-See the section about [Meta-Data] on how MkDocs determines the page title of a document.
+See the section about Meta-Data on how MkDocs determines the page title of a document.

 nav: